-Computer Minimally, 133 Mhz Pentium processor with Windows NT4.0, 2000 or XP Professional Edition with PCI network card (ISA network cards are not recommended.)
-Memory Consult operating system for additional memory needs.
-Video 800 x 600 or higher resolution.
+Computer Minimally, 133 MHz Pentium processor or AMD equivalent with Windows 2000 or Windows XP Professional/Home Edition and a PCI or integrated network card.
+An empty PCI slot is required for the MMC for PC controller.
+Memory Consult operating system for memory needs.
+Video 1024x768 or higher resolution.
 16 bit or greater color.
-Disk Drives Typically, 100 MB of hard disk space required.
+Disk Drives Typically, 100 MB of hard disk space required for PiCPro installation.

 Power saver option in BIOS should not be set when using an MMC for PC.
-Setting this option will cause a communications error when the computer is shut down.
+Setting this option will cause a communications error when the computer is put into a sleep state.